dgarridoa/spark-forecast/README.md

 ### Parameters

 Each task in the workflow has its own parameter file in `conf/tasks/<task-name>_config.yml`.
-This parameter is used in the `python_wheel_task` section in the `databricks.yml` file, as value in `--conf-file /Workspace${workspace.root_path}/<relative_path>` parameter.
+This parameter is used in the `python_wheel_task` section in the `databricks.yml` file, as value in `--conf-file /Workspace${workspace.root_path}/files/<relative_path>` parameter.

 Common parameters to all tasks.

 - `env`: Dictionary with the environments.
 There are three environment, `dev`, `staging` and `prod`.
 This values are used in the `"--env <env>"` parameter, located in the `python_wheel_task` section in the `databricks.yml` file.
 The `Task` abstract class uses this paremeter to extract environment specific parameters from the file.
 - `execution_date`: String, execution date in format `"<yyyy>-<mm>-<dd>"`.
 If specified is recommended to set a Monday; otherwise, the last Monday from the current date will be used.
 Additionally, is used as date boundary, where `date <= execution_date - 1`.
 - `input|output`: Dictionary, every task has to read some input and write some output.
 If there are multiple inputs or outputs, this parameter is a two-level dictionary, where the keys are the names of the tables; otherwise, it is a one-level dictionary where table names are omitted.
-Depending on the source format, it could have the following keys: The `path` and `sep` when the source is a CSV, used to locate the file and to indicate column separator character; the `database` and `table` name where it will be written as delta talbe.
+Depending on the source format, it could have the following keys: The `path` and `sep` when the source is a CSV, used to locate the file and to indicate column separator character; the `database` and `table` name where it will be written as delta table.

 Task specific parameters.